+Do dogs have belly buttons?
 The simple answer is yes.
-Almost all mammals have a belly button including our dogs.
-Although you may not be able to see a dog’s belly button as it is usually covered in fur.
+Almost all mammals have a belly button, Although you may not be able to see a dog’s belly button as it is usually covered in fur and difficult to see.

 Why do dogs have belly buttons?

-These essentials are provided via the umbilical cord which is a flexible tube that connects the mother via her placenta to her puppy via its stomach.
+As dogs are mammals, they give birth to live young.
+So when the puppies are developing in the womb, they are totally dependent on their mothers for nutrition and oxygen.
+These essentials are provided via the umbilical cord, which is a flexible tube that connects the mother via her placenta to her puppy via its stomach.

-This tube not only carries oxygen, food and nutrients to the puppy but it also carries waste away from the puppy back to the mother so that she can dispose of it.
+Umbilical cords carry oxygen, food, and nutrients to the puppy and carry waste away from the puppy back to the mother so that she can dispose of it.

-Once the puppy has been born the mother chews through the umbilical cord.
-And a flat scar is all that marks the spot where the umbilical cord was once attached.
+Once the puppy has been born and breathing independently, the mother dog either chews through the umbilical cord, or the umbilical cord is cut.
+The remains of the cord withers away, and a flat scar or belly button is all that marks the spot where the umbilical cord was once attached.

-Within a few days it gets completely covered in fur and as long as there are no complications we may never see it again.
+Within a few days, the scar tissue gets completely covered in hair, making a dog’s belly button hard to find.
+As long as there are no complications, we may never see it again.

 Herniated belly button

-Occasionally a puppy’s belly button is obvious.
-This is not usually a good sign but instead suggests a herniated belly button, or also called an umbilical hernia.
+Occasionally a dog’s belly button is obvious.
+This is not usually a good sign but instead suggests a herniated belly button or an umbilical hernia.

-It can appear as a lump or bulge in or near the belly button.
-It may look bigger or smaller depending on what your puppy is doing.
+Umbilical hernias appear as a lump or bulge located in or near the belly button.
+It could look bigger or smaller, depending on what your puppy is doing.

-A hernia occurs when the stomach muscles do not heal properly and the tissue or intestines poke through this weak spot at the belly button.
+In the womb, the umbilical cord passes into the puppy’s stomach through a small opening in the stomach muscles.
+An umbilical hernia occurs when the stomach muscles do not heal properly, and the tissue or intestines poke through this weak spot on the abdomen.

-If you do notice that your puppy or even your adult dog has a noticeable bulge near where his navel should be, do get it checked.
+If you notice that your puppy or even your adult dog has a noticeable bulge on its abdomen near where the navel should be, do get it checked.